 5. Add Classes from the Console

 Follow these instructions to quickly add a class to your Puppet agent.
 Instructions are available for Windows and *nix users.
-The class you’ll install is derived from the module you installed in the module install QSG.
+The class you’ll install is derived from the module used in Module Installation QSG.

 6. Classifying Nodes and Managing Users

-These steps introduce you to node classification and role-based access control.
+These instructions introduce you to node classification and role-based access control.
 You’ll create a new node group and add nodes to it.
 You’ll add classes to a node, a process that’s also known as classifying a node.
 Then you’ll create a new user role, and grant that role permission to work with the node group you created.